shields/opentaxsolver/OTS_2022/src/Gui_gtk/Readme.txt

 The environment variable "PDF_VIEWER" can be used to set which PDF-Viewer the the OTS-GUI will use, as well as the path to it.

+OTS_GUI3.c - Upcoming version for the OTS-GUI for compilation under the newer Gtk-3 graphics library.
+Included for initial testing and development.
+To compile:
+		make -f make_gtk3